A new view of biology

 For human health: DNA sequence sheds no light on phenotypic properties except in the comparatively rare circumstance (rare diseases accounting for about 15% of the disease burden) where the gene product of a single gene acts alone to cause a rare disease trait.
 Genomic instability, stimulated by environmental stress, is the likely cause of common diseases, specifically cancer but also circulatory disease.

 For evolution: evolution is driven primarily by the principle of least action, not genetic variance.
 Organisms are agents with the aim of improving, through trial and error, their adaptiveness to their environment particularly in respect of the source of nutrient.
 Selection depends upon their ability to secure nutrient as efficiently as local conditions allow i.e., according to the principle of least action.
-This is responsible for the large diversity in species: environments, the ecosystems, differ in the challenges they offer a given species to secure nutrient and when isolated lead to variant species as a result of the agency combined with spontaneous self-organisation.
+That phenotypes can modify the environment and the environment modify the phenotype (via phenotypic instability) is the reason for the large diversity in species: environments, the ecosystems, differ in the challenges they offer a given species to secure nutrient and when isolated lead to variant species influenced by their agency, combined with phenotypic instability.